-Visit Estes Park staffers contributed their (dog’s) favorite winter dog-friendly hikes in the Estes Park area.
+Some (dog’s) favorite winter (dog-friendly) hikes in the Estes Park area.

 This particular approach to Crosier Mountain takes you through beautiful mountain meadows before reaching the final 1/2-mile ascent to the summit.
 The top of Crosier gives you a bird’s-eye-view into Estes Valley and the surrounding Rocky Mountains.